 In addition to content, the design of your whitepaper is also important.
 A well-designed document will be easy to read and understand.
 It will also help to convey the professionalism of your business.
 Here are a few design tips to keep in mind:

-Using Images And Graphics In Your Whitepaper
+Using Images and Graphics in Your Whitepaper

 In addition to text, your whitepaper should also include visuals like images, graphs, and charts.
 These will help to break up the text and make your document more engaging.
 When selecting visuals for your whitepaper, it’s important to choose ones that are high quality and relevant to your topic.